Chamber Made staff and board

 Chief of Staff at Museums Victoria

 Rod Macneil has more than 20 years experience in strategic communications, audience development, fundraising and marketing with leading cultural organisations here and in the United States.
 A native Melbournian, Rod has a background in both music and fine art, having studied oboe while completing a PhD in Australian art at Melbourne University.
-He has been a fan of Chamber Made Opera since its early years.
+He has been a fan of Chamber Made since its early years.

 Director, Architecture Architecture